-When you publish an update to a submission, you can choose to gradually roll out the updated packages to a percentage of your app’s customers on Windows 10.
+When you publish an update to a submission, you can choose to gradually roll out the updated packages to a percentage of your app’s customers on Windows 10 or Windows 11 (including Xbox).
 This allows you to monitor feedback and analytic data for the specific packages to make sure you’re confident about the update before rolling it out more broadly.
 You can increase the percentage (or halt the update) any time without having to create a new submission.

 Your rollout selections apply to all of your packages, but will only apply to your customers running OS versions that support package flights (Windows.Desktop build 10586 or later; Windows.Mobile build 10586.63 or later, and Xbox), including any customers who get the app via Store-managed (online) licensing via Microsoft Store for Business or Microsoft Store for Education.
 When using gradual package rollout, customers on earlier OS versions will not get packages from the latest submission until you finalize the package rollout as described below.

 Note that all of your customers will see the Store listing details that you entered with your latest submission.
 The rollout settings only apply to the packages that customers receive, both for new acquisitions and for updates to existing customers.

 Package rollout distributes packages to a random selection of customers in the percentages that you specify.
 To distribute specific packages to selected customers that you specify, you can use package flights.
 You can also combine rollout with your package flights if you want to gradually distribute an update to one of your flight groups.

 You can select to roll out your update on the Packages page of an updated submission.
 To do so, check the box that says Roll out update gradually after this submission is published (to Windows 10 or Windows 11 customers only).
 Then enter the percentage of customers who should get the update when the submission is first published.
 For example, you might enter 5 if you want to start by rolling the update out to only a small percentage of your app’s customers.